prisma/prisma1/examples/permissions/README.md

 If the token is valid, the server will return the `id` and `email` of the `User` node that it belongs to.

-### Change the password with the `updatePassword` query
+### Change the password with the `updatePassword` mutation

-This query changes the password of the authenticated user.
-Make sure the Authorization header is set.
+This mutation changes the password of the authenticated user.
+Make sure the Authorization header is set:

 ```graphql
 mutation {